LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/bot-conversation-errors.md

 Mostly this issue happens because of a wrong integration on customer end where no Visitor Session is created before starting the conversation.
 Another reason could be that no SDEs were set.
 #### Solutions
 Please ensure that you create a Visitor Session prior to starting the conversation.
 [Website Monitoring](app-engagement-api-overview.html).
-Also please check that you set the SDEs correctly accordingly.
+Also please check that you set the SDEs correctly.
 [Engagement Attributes](engagement-attributes-api-engagement-attributes.html)